 As consumers, Value Added Tax (VAT) is charged on almost all the goods and services we buy.
-You may not realise this when you are starting your own business.
+You may not realise this when you are starting your own business (check out our guide on how to start a small business in Ireland as well).
 If you’re unaware that you need to register for VAT, it can easily slip through the net.

 There are certain rules around registering for VAT and therefore, it can be tricky to understand when you should register.
 We have an extensive guide on Irish VAT but here are the main rules around VAT registration:

 - You don’t need to register for VAT straight away.
 You can wait until you reach the threshold or you can elect to register early